TahirMuzaffar/Data_Analytics_Projects/Project_2_Analysis/README.md

 ## Conclusion

-As a data enthusiast and former job seeker, I embarked on this Excel-based project to uncover valuable insights about the data science job market.
-Using a dataset I've curated from real-world job postings, I analyzed job titles, salaries, locations, and essential skills.
+I embarked on this Excel-based project to uncover valuable insights about the data science job market.
+Using a dataset from datanerd.tech which has real-world job postings, I analyzed job titles, salaries, locations, and essential skills.
 By leveraging Excel features like Power Query, PivotTables, DAX, and charts, I discovered key correlations between multiple skills and higher salaries, particularly in Python, SQL, and cloud technologies.

 I hope this project serves as a practical guide for data professionals and provides an overview of the skills needed for higher-paying roles.